shibbo/OdysseyReversed/README.md

 Retr0id - Linker creation

-RicBent - NSO python script creation
+RicBent - Hook syntax and a lot of the new build system